mysteryhunt/puzzle-editing/README.md

 * `pstatus` table contains list of possible puzzle statuses and what can happen at each status

-## To get email notifications working:

-In order for puzzletron to actually send its email queue (comments on puzzles, etc.)  there needs to be a cron job that runs `email_cronjob.php` script with your php interpreter at some regular frequency.

-## File Permissions:

-Make sure the uploads directory (and everything underneath it) is writable and searchable by your web server

-Last person to touch this code (2014 mystery hunt) if you need help: benoc@alum.mit.edu
+The last person to touch this code (2016 mystery hunt) if you need
+help: mike@mechanicalfish.net